 A screener in basketball is just as it sounds, someone that sets a screen.
-A screen is also known as a "pick" and involves blocking a defender's path to allow the ball handler to get by them.
+A screen is also known as a “pick” and involves blocking a defender’s path to allow the ball handler to get by them.
 The screener sets stationary picks from anywhere on the offensive half of the court.
 Usually before the set the screen they motion to the point guard or are motioned over.
-The image below is a good example of what a screen looks like.

 What are Some Different Types of Screens?

 The most well known type of screen is the on ball screen.
 This type of screen has the screener clear a pathway for the player with the ball.